Four killed in deadly fire

 “One was able to escape prior to the fire engulfing the structure, the other was not home at the time of the fire,” he said.
 “Red Cross has been called in for assistance.”

+Juan Cruz and his family live about eight homes away from the one that burned, he said.

+About 11 p.m.
+Tuesday, Cruz was asleep in his home when awakened by a neighbor’s phone call, Cruz said.
+Already several people from the neighborhood stood outside watching firefighters work, he said.

-Crews New Braunfels, Seguin, Lake Dunlap, McQueeney, Schertz, and Marion battled the blaze.
+Crews from New Braunfels, Seguin, Lake Dunlap, McQueeney, Schertz, and Marion battled the blaze for about an hour.

+While he doesn’t personally know the family directly involved in the fire, he sees them around the neighborhood, Cruz said.
+One of Cruz’s children went to school with one of the victims, though, he said.

+His daughters remained silent Wednesday morning on the way to school, Cruz said.

 The cause of the fire is under investigation, but Pinder said it does not appear suspicious.